liamrevell/learnPopGen/README.md

-This repository contains source code, documentation, and R data for the project "PopGen: Population genetic simulations & numerical analysis."
+This repository contains source code, documentation, and R data for the project "learnPopGen: Population Genetic Simulations & Numerical Analysis."